100% Locally Owned, Independent and Free

 Do you have a news tip?
 Click here to send to our news team.

-Emergency services are on scene at a two-vehicle traffic incident this morning that has blocked a major local road and left hundreds of properties without power.
+Emergency services attended the scene of a two-vehicle traffic incident this morning that blocked a major local road and left hundreds of properties without power.

 Queensland Police were called to the incident about 8.50am following reports of a crash on Fishermans Road, Maroochydore.